Global Library of Women's Medicine: History

-The site also includes an extensive section on Safer Motherhood providing practical guidance for nurses, midwives and other healthcare workers and it offers a free Safer Motherhood app so that these resources can accompany care providers during their daily work.
-Whilst the resources provided by The Global Library are designed to be relevant everywhere, there is an additional special focus on the needs of LMICs.
+The site also includes extensive information on Safer Motherhood providing practical guidance for nurses, midwives and other healthcare workers and it offers a free Safer Motherhood app so that these resources can accompany care providers during their daily work.
+Whilst the resources provided by GLOWM are designed to be relevant everywhere, there is an additional special focus on the needs of LMICs.

-The Global Library is run as a not-for-profit undertaking and it accepts no advertising or commercial sponsorship; its income is dependent on personal donations and unrestricted educational grants.
+GLOWM is run as a not-for-profit undertaking and it accepts no advertising or commercial sponsorship; its income is dependent on personal donations and unrestricted educational grants.

-The editor-in-chief is Peter von Dadelszen, Professor of Global Women's Health, King's College London.
+The editor-in-chief is Professor Kristina Gemzell Danielsson, Department of Women's and Children's Health, Karolinska Institutet, Stockholm, Sweden.

 The website has been certified to be "fully compliant with the HONcode standard for trustworthy health information" by the Health On the Net Foundation.

 Welfare of Women

-The Welfare of Women global health programme is a new initiative by The Global Library of Women's Medicine and is an attempt to try and provide health professionals globally with immediate access to the latest, state-of-the-art, information on women's health and on the 'best practice' management of relevant clinical conditions.

-In particular the programme tries to address the main factors that have, in the past, often limited the effective transmission of such information to those who need it most by using a range of new technologies and approaches in a carefully integrated manner.
-The factors addressed include language (the programme is multi-lingual), distribution (using the internet AND mobile phone technologies combined to maximise coverage, interactivity (offering options for reader interaction – not just passive study, outreach (global distribution, assisted by local networks and national Societies, adaptability (continuous updating, adaptation and extension) and focus (provided at three separate levels to meet differing needs of readers.

-In this way it is hoped that this programme may make a modest but practical contribution to the work of many dedicated healthcare professionals around the world.
+The Welfare of Women (WoW) global health program aims to provide women worldwide with clear, reliable and accessible health information, regardless of location, literacy or language, through health messages delivered as short animated videos with voice commentary in different languages.
+The simple messages are supplemented with text-based information and suggested links to reliable online resources for those seeking deeper knowledge.